 Aviation Studies (Originally Aviation History )

-The Aviation Studies group is led by Martin Houghton, e-mail; email@example.com
+The Aviation Studies Group is led by Martin Houghton, e-mail; email@example.com

-The original Aviation History Group was formed by John Blunden at the centenary year of the first manned flight by the Wright Brothers.
-The group has since expanded and we typically attract between 30 and 40 members at our meetings.
-The talks are designed to appeal to both a non-technical audience and our members with aviation experience.
+The original Aviation History Group was formed by John Blunden and the group has since expanded and we typically attract between 30 and 40 members at our meetings.
+The talks are designed to appeal to both a non-technical audience and our members with aviation experiences.